stevevance/Chicago-Crash-Browser/README.md

 * Derek Eder created an enhanced version a bit later
 * Lots of press for the Chicago bike crash map in 2011
 * Attempted to create a public browser later in 2011, to get more details about the crashes, especially after I obtained additional years of data
+* IDOT asks me to remove the links to the data dumps in March 2015.
+I did.
+I put the links back up in March 2016 because [IDOT changed their boneheaded policy](http://chi.streetsblog.org/2015/11/03/idot-finally-sees-the-light-stops-withholding-crash-data-from-the-public/) on who can have access to this vital public health and safety data.

 ##Credits##
 * Smart Chicago Collaborative for hosting the site